pyparsing/plusminus/README.md

       floor  tan  tanh  log10

-The Basic ArithmeticParser also supports assignment of variables:
+The BaseArithmeticParser also supports assignment of variables:

     r = 5
     area = π × r²